China May data to show economy still wobbly

 Mirroring the lethargy in capital spending, growth in credit and money supply is also believed to have flagged.
 The M2 money supply is seen up 13.1 percent in May compared to a year ago, down a touch from April's 13.2 percent rise.

-The amount of new loans disbursed by banks is also estimated to have fallen to 750 billion yuan last month, from April's 774 billion yuan.
+The amount of new loans disbursed by banks is also estimated to have fallen to 750 billion yuan ($120 billion) last month, from April's 774 billion yuan.

 In a sign of the times, producer prices are forecast to have dropped for the 27th consecutive in May by 1.5 percent, though annual consumer inflation is seen quickening to 2.4 percent, due partly to rising pork and egg prices.